 Competitive long-term returns

 81% of Vanguard's ETFs beat the returns of their peer-group averages over the past 10 years.*

 Better prices for your trades

-In 2016, more than 97% of all Vanguard ETF® Shares traded through a Vanguard Brokerage Account were executed at a better price than the quoted market price.**
+98% of all Vanguard ETF Shares bought and sold through a Vanguard account were executed at a better price than the quoted market price

 Lower expense ratios

-Our average ETF expense ratio is 68% less than the industry average.†
+Our average ETF expense ratio is 75% less than the industry average.****